gbordyugov/toofrops/README.md

 - I experimented with the Dice loss plus a weighted combination of the cross-entropy and Dice loss, but couldn't find any substantial benefits of the Dice loss.

+I experimented with a hand-crafted U-Net architecture, too (not included of the code), but it delivered substantially worse results than the network with a pre-trained encoder.

 ## Possible improvements